abushka110/filesScript/README.md

 directories need to be marked "folders" at the beginning python file will be created in the last scanned directory

+Run .py file in folde, where you need to create files

+By default files will be created in "test" folder

 Exaple:
 Input:
 ```